Chris Donnels

 Christopher Barton "Chris" Donnels (born April 21, 1966) is an American former Major League Baseball third baseman.
 He is an alumnus of Loyola Marymount University where he was a standout for the Lions' baseball team.
+He register's name in Japan called "C.D" in 1996 and 1998 season.

 New York Mets

 Donnels was drafted out of college in the first round (24th overall pick) of the 1987 Major League Baseball Draft.
 He spent the next few years ascending through the Mets minor league affiliates.
 On May 7, 1991, Donnels made his Major League Baseball debut for the Mets, recording an RBI of Tim Belcher in his debut.
 Over the course of his rookie year, he played in 37 games, compiling a .225 batting average.

 Donnels spent only limited time with the Mets in the 1992 season.
 He appeared in 45 games, but struggled considerably, putting together a .174 batting average.
 At the conclusion of the 1992 season, the Mets failed to protect Donnels, and he was chosen by the Florida Marlins as the 67th pick of the 1992 expansion draft.
 Only a month later, the Marlins placed Donnels on waivers.